Plain English Breakdown

 What This Bill Does

-- The state's education department must create a model policy that bans students from using non-school-issued wireless telecommunications devices during regular school hours, including lunch and passing periods.
+- Requires the department of education to develop a model policy that bans non-school-issued wireless devices in public schools during regular school hours, including lunch and passing periods.

 Who It Names or Affects